Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Application: the XYZ Heisenberg model

-In the following, we show numerical simulations of the B-SAP protocol performed by using the Qiskit software \cite{Qiskit}, with the aim of determining several eigenstates of the Heisenberg Hamiltonian, Eq.~\eqref{eq: Heisenberg Hamiltonian}, defined on a register defined with up to $L = 10$ qubits.
-Specifically, we quantify the error in the preparation of the m-th eigenstate, $\ket{E_m}$, on the quantum register through the following figure of merit
+In the following, we show numerical simulations of the B-SAP protocol performed by using the Qiskit software \cite{Qiskit}, with the aim of determining several eigenstates of the Heisenberg Hamiltonian, Eq.~\eqref{eq: Heisenberg Hamiltonian}, defined on a register containing up to $L = 10$ qubits.
+Specifically, we quantify the error in the preparation of the m-th energy eigenstate, $\ket{E_m}$, on the quantum register through

 in which $P_{E_m}$ is the projector on the subspace associated to the eigenvalue $E_m$.
 Notice that if $E_m$ is non-degenerate, $\mathcal{E}$ coincides with the infidelity ~\cite{nielsen2010quantum}.
+Notice that all error sources, including finite-time adiabatic preparation and its Trotterization, contribute to $\mathcal{E}$.